 Section 1 of the Annual Statement Instructions (Instructions) identifies the insurer’s responsibilities regarding appointment of a qualified actuary, notification to regulators, regulatory requirements for a change in actuary, requesting an exemption from filing the Actuarial Opinion, and reporting requirements for insurers that participate in an intercompany pooling arrangement.
 Most of this is straightforward; therefore, the following is a summary of what is included within each section.

-To be considered a “Qualified Actuary” as defined by the Casualty Actuarial and Statistical (C) Task Force, an actuary must satisfy specified qualification standards and maintain membership in an identified professional organization.
+To be considered a “Qualified Actuary” as defined in the NAIC Statement of Actuarial Opinion Instructions, an actuary must satisfy specified qualification standards, retain an Accepted Actuarial Designation, and maintain membership in a professional actuarial association that requires adherence to the same Code of Professional Conduct promulgated by the American Academy of Actuaries and participation in the Actuarial Board for Counseling and Discipline.
 With respect to filing exemptions, it should be noted that a commissioner is not obligated to grant an exemption merely due to the presence of one or more conditions.
 Consideration of an exemption request should include the size and uncertainty in the reserves, both the direct and assumed as well as the net.

 Actuarial Opinion – General and Identification

-Procedures #1, #2 and #3 assist analysts in determining whether: 1) the insurer is exempt from filing the Actuarial Opinion; 2) if not, whether the Actuarial Opinion was prepared by a qualified actuary who was appointed by the insurer’s board of directors prior to Dec.
+Procedures #1, #2 and #3 assist analysts in determining whether: 1) the insurer is exempt from filing the Actuarial Opinion; 2) if not, whether the Actuarial Opinion was prepared by a Qualified Actuary who was appointed by the insurer’s board of directors prior to Dec.
 31 of the calendar year for which the opinion was rendered; and 3) the Appointed Actuary made the required disclosures if the insurer is a member of an intercompany pooling arrangement.
 Pool members’ financial results may need to be evaluated differently than those of insurers that operate independently.